 So...How Good Is The Massage at Massage Envy?

-But Massage Envy also has some highly experienced therapists who work at Massage Envy.
-They like the fact that they stay busy rather than sitting around with gaps in their schedule.
-They develop a regular clientele and help them improve, which is more gratifying than a "fluff and buff" treatment on someone you never see again–common at resort spas.
+But Massage Envy also has some highly experienced therapists.
+Many like the fact that they stay busy rather than sitting around with gaps in their schedule, and develop a regular clientele and help them improve, which is more gratifying than a "fluff and buff" treatment on someone you never see again—common at resort spas.
 So you can request a more experienced therapist, especially if you get a lot of massage and need something more than a light Swedish.

 How good a massage is also depends on the fit between the client and the therapist.
 Once you've found the right fit, try to make a standing appointment.
 This works well because they can get to know your body and what you need.
 The most popular therapists also book up quickly, so you might need a standing appointment to get the therapist you want.